 “A novel therapeutic approach”

 “The results of our trial are encouraging for veterans trying to find help for PTSD,” says Anthony P. King, PhD, the study’s lead author and research assistant professor in the U-M Department of Psychiatry.
-He performed the study in collaboration with psychologists at the VA Ann Arbor Healthcare System.
+He performed the study in collaboration with psychologists at the VA Ann Arbor Healthcare System.“Mindfulness techniques seemed to lead to a reduction in symptoms and might be a potentially effective novel therapeutic approach to PTSD and trauma-related conditions.”

 Veterans in the mindfulness treatment groups participated in in-class exercises such as mindful eating, in which they focused on sensations associated with eating very slowly; “body scanning,” an exercise where patients focused on physical sensations in individual parts of the body, paying special attention to pain and tension; mindful movement and stretching; and “mindfulness meditation,” focusing on the breath and emotions.